DuckyBlender/age-pytorch/README.md

 # age-pytorch
-Simple ai which returns the users age based on the input (users age)
+An incredibly advanced ai which returns the users age based on the input (users age)

 This project is revolutionary, it will save a lot of lives and cure cancer (eventually)